 - It humanizes a brand: A multichannel marketing approach provides opportunity for a brand to solidify its message and craft a narrative about its corporate values.
 With a presence on social channels, for example, a brand can more easily tout its sustainability programs or eco-friendly initiatives.

-Multichannel Marketing Requirements
+Global Multi-Channel Marketing Solutions Requirements

 To achieve the above outcomes, the most important shared requirement is that a marketer know something about the customer.
 More specifically, it requires knowing a customer’s channel preferences and frequency, purchases and behaviors – at a starting point.
 If, for example, a customer visits the (fictional!)
 Wellesley Outfitters website and browses the landing page for mountain bikes, it behooves Wellesley Outfitters to know not only that the customer prefers to shop online to be ready with content when the customer appears, but also to know the customer’s transaction history and preferences.
 Presenting the right content (color, size, brand, etc.) or offer (free tune-up, accessory discount, local trail maps) depends on having a single customer view, which is the key to providing each interaction with relevance and context.